fjborquez/Balbettare/README.md

 <img src="https://user-images.githubusercontent.com/29023819/227253702-75b1582a-994c-4973-a28b-39948bacd0cd.gif" width=100% title="Balbettare">

 [**`Our Favorite Features`**](#our-favorite-features)
 [**`Supported Languages`**](#supported-languages)
 [**`Installation`**](#installation)
 [**`Contribute`**](#contribute)
 [**`License`**](#license)

+Hello!
+I'm a language enthusiast passionate about helping others reach their full potential in language learning.
+My Balbettare project combines my love for learning with my expertise in creating effective and engaging tools for exploring different language learning techniques.

-**Immerse in a thrilling language journey with Balbettare** with dynamic phrases specially selected for you, and watch your fluency soar.
+Balbettare is designed to help you immerse yourself in a thrilling language journey with dynamic phrases specially selected to enhance your learning experience.
+Watch your fluency soar as you practice and perfect your language skills with our unique features, even if you haven't yet mastered any language.

 ### Our Favorite Features

 **🗣 Say Phrase** \
-**Repeat the given phrase exactly as presented**, to strengthen your language proficiency and boost your ability to remember.
+**Strengthen your** language proficiency and boost your ability to remember by repeating the given phrase exactly as presented.

 ### Supported Languages